ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-hub-spoke.md

 This setup follows a secure cloud design pattern called **Load Balancer Chaining**:

 - The **Public Load Balancer** serves as the secure entry point and resides in the Management VPC.
 It is the only component exposed to the internet.
 - Traffic is then forwarded to the **Private Load Balancer** in the isolated Workload VPC.
 - This design ensures that no resources in the Workload VPC are publicly exposed.
 The private load balancer remains inaccessible from the internet.

 </details>

 ## Provision Virtual Private Endpoints (VPEs)
-{#tim-vpe}
+{: #tim-vpe}
-{:step}
+{: step}

 To allow private workload servers to securely access IBM Cloud services like Cloud Object Storage, we use **Virtual Private Endpoints (VPEs)**.
 A VPE provides a local IP representation of a remote IBM Cloud service within your VPC, ensuring that traffic remains on IBM Cloud’s private network.

 In this step, you will:

 1. Create a **security group** for the VPE to allow inbound traffic from workload resources.
 2. Provision a **VPE gateway** connected to the workload VPC.
 3. Configure access to specific IBM Cloud services (e.g., Cloud Object Storage).

 Add the following code to `main.tf`: